wrf/heteropecilly/README.md

 * otherCount - total count of other amino acids, should be numTaxa minus freq

 ## sitewise_ll_to_columns.py ##
 Because not all sites provide the same phylogenetic information for all clades (i.e. sites that are constant except in vertebrates would not affect relationships of other taxa), it is necessary to get information about which sites strongly support certain hypotheses of relationships.
-This can be done in [RAxML](https://sco.h-its.org/exelixis/web/software/raxml/index.html), using the `-f G` option to calculate site-wise likelihoods (the approach used by [Shen et al 2017](https://www.nature.com/articles/s41559-017-0126) ).
+This can be done in [RAxML](https://sco.h-its.org/exelixis/web/software/raxml/index.html), using the `-f G` option to calculate site-wise likelihoods (the approach used by [Weigert et al 2014](https://academic.oup.com/mbe/article/31/6/1391/1009370) and [Shen et al 2017](https://www.nature.com/articles/s41559-017-0126) ).

 `raxmlHPC-PTHREADS-SSE3-8.2.11 -f G -s simion2017_97sp_401632pos_1719genes.phy -m PROTGAMMALG -z tree_97sp_CAT.rooted_combined.tre -n simion2017_97sp_401632pos_1719genes -T 6`